edselllll/NanoGPT-Learning/README.md

 ## Introduction

 This repository was just for me to track some of my self-directed learning.
-My interest grew towards a groundbreaking research paper - "Attention is all you need."
+My interest grew towards a groundbreaking research paper - "Attention Is All You Need."
 Hence in my first iteration, I explored the architecture that built ChatGPT and many other LLMS - Transformers.
 Thanks to this video by Andrej Karpathy [Let's build GPT: from scratch, in code, spelled out.](https://www.youtube.com/watch?v=kCc8FmEb1nY), I was able to understand the Transformer architecture much better.
 This was quite a good course to start on learning LLMs, and I highly reccomend it for anyone interested in LLMs.

 ## Repository